Battle of Xuân Lộc: Background

-In the first half of 1975, the government of the Republic of Vietnam was in deep political turmoil, which reflected the military situation on the battlefield.
-At least two assassination attempts specifically targeting President Thiệu were foiled.
+In the first half of 1975, the government of South Vietnam was in deep political turmoil, which reflected the military situation on the battlefield.
+At least two assassination attempts specifically targeting Thiệu were foiled.
 On 23 January an ARVN officer tried to shoot Thiệu with his pistol but failed.
 The officer was subsequently tried by a military court.
 On 4 April a Republic of Vietnam Air Force (RVNAF) pilot Nguyen Thanh Trung bombed the Independence Palace with his F-5 Tiger.
 It later turned out that the pilot had been an undercover member of the Viet Cong since 1969.
 Following those failed assassination attempts, Thiệu grew suspicious of his own military commanders.

 On 2 April, the South Vietnamese Senate recommended the formation of a new government with Nguyễn Bá Cẩn as the new leader.
 As a result, Prime Minister Trần Thiện Khiêm resigned from his position.
 Thiệu, in response to the Senate's recommendations, immediately approved Tran Thien Kiem's resignation and swore in Nguyễn Bá Cẩn as the new Prime Minister.
-On 4 April, while announcing the changes of government on Saigon television, Thiệu also ordered the arrest of three army commanders: Major General Phạm Văn Phú for the loss of Ban Me Thuot, General Phạm Quốc Thuần for his failure to hold Nha Trang and Lieutenant General Dư Quốc Đống for the loss of Phước Long.
+On 4 April, while announcing the changes of government on Saigon television, Thiệu also ordered the arrest of three army commanders: Major general Phạm Văn Phú for the loss of Ban Me Thuot, General Phạm Quốc Thuần for his failure to hold Nha Trang and Lieutenant general Dư Quốc Đống for the loss of Phước Long.
 General Ngô Quang Trưởng, commander of I Corps, was spared as he was undergoing medical treatment.